Tieske/CopasTimer/readme.txt

  - removed default 1 second interval, now throws an error if the first call to arm does not provide an interval.
  - bugfix, worker could not remove itself from the worker queue
+ - added method copas.waitforcondition() to the timer module

 -------------------------------------------------------------------
 07-Nov-2011; release 0.4.1